How To Competitively Respond to a Sources Sought and Influence the Acquisition (2021 Update)

 Duration: Approx. 90 minutes

 Ten years ago, the government did not utilize “sources sought” as a primary acquisition tool.
-Jump forward to 2018 and between 8% – 10% of opportunities in FBO are sources sought.
+Now between 8% – 10% of opportunities in SAM.gov are sources sought.
 This shift indicates that the government is more focused on achieving a balance in its acquisition strategy, which is good news for government contractors.

 Most companies respond to a sources-sought notice by only answering the given questions and providing the information requested by the government.
 However, there are several key strategies for responding effectively.
 The first is creating a standardized response format with a cover page, corporate overview, and capability statement.
 The second is recognizing that a sources-sought notice is an opportunity to “influence the acquisition.”
 You influence the acquisition by making recommendations and “ghosting” your strengths and the weaknesses of the competition.